About This Episode

 Fathi Nimer 18:41

-Well, there’s an overwhelming feeling that nobody’s doing anything enough and that everything pales really in front of what the Palestinians in Gaza are giving.
+There’s an overwhelming feeling that nobody’s doing enough, and that everything pales really in front of what the Palestinians in Gaza are giving.

-Like, this is not to discount the entirety of the West Bank, obviously, because it has given hundreds of martyrs and there are thousands of prisoners and almost 12,000 injured in the West Bank only since October.
-Like groups in refugee camps, for example, are bearing the brunt of the armed resistance.
+This is not to discount the entirety of the West Bank, obviously, because it has given hundreds of martyrs and there are thousands of prisoners and almost 12,000 injured in the West Bank alone since October.
+Groups in refugee camps, for example, are bearing the brunt of the armed resistance.

-I feel like people are really demobilized in the West Bank, at least in Ramallah, in a way that they are very worried actually about the repression from the Palestinian Authority.
-And it’s really horrible that we’ve reached this place that even, for example, printing presses, they are not willing to print posters that have anything on them anymore about resistance or even boycotts.
+I feel like people are really demobilized in the West Bank — at least in Ramallah — in a way that has a lot to do with their very real fear of repression from the Palestinian Authority.
+And it’s really horrible that we’ve reached this place.
+Even printing presses, for example, are not willing to print posters that have anything on them about resistance or even boycotts.

 Yara Hawari 21:10